-The Master of Science degree programs are designed for persons seeking specializations in Applied Mathematics, Engineering Mathematics, Mathematics, Statistics, or Bioinformatics and Computational Biology.
+The Master of Science degree programs are designed for persons seeking specializations in Actuarial Science, Applied Mathematics, Engineering Mathematics, Mathematics, Statistics, or Bioinformatics and Computational Biology.

 The Master of Science degree is available also for those who plan to teach Mathematics or Statistics above the remedial level at a community college or at a college or university.
 The Master of Science degree is recommended as a minimum, since an earned doctorate is sometimes required.